 Section 504 is a civil rights law that prohibits discrimination against individuals with disabilities.
-Section 504 ensures that children with a disability have equal access to an education.
+Section 504 ensures that children with a disability have equal access to an appropriate education.
 They may receive accommodations, as well as related aids and services.
-A student may be found disabled under Section 504 if they:
+A student may be found to have a disability under Section 504 if they:

-- Have a physical or mental impairment that substantially limits one or more major life activities (e.g., learning, behavior, seeing, walking, and so forth).
+- Have a physical or mental impairment that substantially limits one or more major life activities (e.g., learning, behavior, seeing, and walking).

-- Have a record of impairment.
+- · Have a record of impairment.

 - Are regarded as having an impairment.